cs625-datavis-fall20/assignments/HW1.md

 ## Submission

 Make sure that you Knit your R Markdown so that a report.md file is created.
 Also make sure that you have committed and pushed your local repo to GitHub.
 Your repo should include at least `README.md` (this file), `report.Rmd`, `report.md` (the result of Knitting your R Markdown), and any image files you've included in your report.
+Include "Ready to grade @weiglemc" in your final commit message.

 Submit the URL of your GitHub project in Blackboard: